TheRealAnonymous008/quartz/content/details/arts/Anatomical Drawing.md

 * A collection of notes on drawing anatomies, with art style and medium abstracted away as much as possible.
 # General Guide
-* The three anatomical planes are useful as a reference for construction lines.
+* The three anatomical planes are useful as a reference for [[Construction Drawing|construction]] lines.
 Directional modifiers are also included.
 In parentheses are the "common" terms that will be used for convenience.
 	* **Transverse plane**  - the plane that separates the head from the feet
 		* A view from the bottom or top is taken to be a slice of the coronal plane
 		* **Superior (Above)** - closer to the top